ghik/kubernetes-the-harder-way/docs/Kubernetes_Components_and_Security.md

 As for the client certificates used to communicate with `kube-apiserver`, we must keep them separate.
 The reason is that we must maintain separate identities for `kube-scheduler`, `kube-controller-manager`, every worker node's `kubelet`, `kube-proxy`, and external, human users.
-This is so that each of these actors can get an appropriate set of permissions withing the Kubernetes API server.
+This is so that each of these actors can get an appropriate set of permissions within the Kubernetes API server.

 In this guide, the only human user will be the `admin` user, with full permissions to the entire Kubernetes API.